sdr-enthusiasts/gitbook-adsb-guide/useful-extras/storing-time-series-data.md

 | `PROMETHEUSPORT` | The port that the Prometheus client will listen on | `9273` |
 | `PROMETHEUSPATH` | The path that the Prometheus client will publish metrics on | `/metrics` |

-## Grafana Dashboard

-If you're using `INFLUXDBURL` and pushing metrics into InfluxDB, [@mikenye](https://github.com/mikenye) has put together a sample Grafana dashboard, which can be found [here](https://grafana.com/grafana/dashboards/13168).

-Due to the performance requirements it is not recommended to run Grafana on a Raspberry Pi.